Home

 Introduction to Applicant Tracking Systems for Small Businesses

-For small businesses, there’s a fine line between bootstrapping your budget and shooting yourself in the foot, and our experience tells us that the ROI on the right ATS software will make you wonder why you spent so long making do with Excel.
+A small business ATS is software designed for teams with limited HR resources to digitize and enhance their applicant tracking process.
+For such companies, there’s a fine line between bootstrapping your budget and shooting yourself in the foot, and our experience tells us that the ROI on the proper ATS software catering to SMB growth will make you wonder why you spent so long making do with Excel.

 Show More +